iherath/msu_site1/About Us.md

 				<header class="major">
 					<h3>Kenneth Abraham - Project Manager</h3>
 				</header>
 				<p>Kenneth Abraham is an incoming freshman at Andrews University where he will be studying Biology.
 He is also the CEO of The Social Contract Corporation (an organization that provides food for the less fortunate).
-He has also worked along professionals in the FDA where he researched HIV/AIDS.
-In his free time he enjoys playing piano, tennis, and working out. </p>
+He has also worked alongside professionals in the FDA where he researched HIV/AIDS.
+In his free time, he enjoys playing the piano, tennis, and working out. </p>
 			</div>
 		</div>
 	</section>